RebelCode/wp-rss-aggregator/readme.txt

 == Screenshots ==

-1. The output of this plugin on the frontend.
+1. Feed items imported by WP RSS Aggregator displayed on the front-end using the shortcode.

-2. The output from the aggregator with the [Excerpts & Thumbnails](http://www.wprssaggregator.com/extensions/excerpts-thumbnails) add-on installed.
+2. Feed Items imported by WP RSS Aggregator and displayed with the [Excerpts & Thumbnails](http://www.wprssaggregator.com/extensions/excerpts-thumbnails) add-on installed.

 3. Adding/Editing a feed source.